RyanWest09/csc322-projects/ReadMe.txt

 Instructions to run extended encoding implementations "sud2sat3.py" and "sat2sud.py"

-The script is written in python and employs for loops to generate the efficient encoding
+The script is written in python and employs for loops to generate the extended encoding

 To execute the Script on the Uvic Linux servers Use: